mrkylesmith/usher/scripts/amplicon/README.md

 ```
 rsync -aP rsync://hgdownload.soe.ucsc.edu/genome/admin/exe/macOSX.x86_64/faToVcf .
 chmod +x faToVcf
-mv faToVcf scripts/
+mv faToVcf build/
 ```

 or if on a Linux system:
 ```
 rsync -aP rsync://hgdownload.soe.ucsc.edu/genome/admin/exe/linux.x86_64/faToVcf .
 chmod +x faToVcf
-mv faToVcf scripts/
+mv faToVcf build/
 ```

-Executables will be located in the build and scripts directories.
+Executables will be located in the build directory.
 Make sure they’re on your path for your system as appropriate, or that you modify your commands to indicate their location.
 ```
 export PATH=$PATH:/path/to/install/usher/build/
-export PATH=$PATH:/path/to/install/usher/scripts/
 ```

 ### Installation scripts